TylerAPfledderer/chakra-ui-typescale/README.md

 `h1` should be `3 * 24 = 72px`.
 This means the `h1` takes up three "rows" in the
 base line height.

-This `lineHeight` value is also used to generate a new set of `space` theme tokens specifically for the vertical rhyhtm in line with the type scale.
+This `lineHeight` value is also used to generate a new set of `space` theme tokens specifically for the vertical rhythm in line with the type scale.
 This provides spacing consistency between text content, regardless of any other content that may not fit in the baseline.

 > To learn more on vertical rhythm check out the discussion from designer Matej
 > Latin on his site